eepyemy/to_anki/README.md

 ### kobo (poorly supported)

-Program checks if kobo is connected and if it is, program looks for sentences and words that were saved during reading and translates them into anki cards.
+It checks if kobo is connected and if it is, program looks for sentences and words that were saved during reading and translates them into anki cards.

 ### ebooks

-The program looksup for books in `ebooks/{LANG}` directory.
+It looks for books in `ebooks/{LANG}` directory by default.
 It supports `.epub` and `.txt` formats.
 Then it creates an anki deck for each book using most frequent words, aiming to give user the words needed to be able to understand `95%` of the text. (the nuber can be changed via `COVERAGE` parameter or during the setup)

 ### csv/list

-The program will read the csv or txt file for words and sentences.
+It will read the csv or txt file for words and sentences.
 It will bulk create anki decks for languages selected.
 Default structure of the file is like this.

 ```csv
 hello,EN